 An application must include the following information:

 - CVs (two-page maximum; format of your choice) of the students and/or postdoc co-organizers.
 There must be a minimum of two and maximum of four co-organizers.
-At least one organizer must have an MCB affiliation.
+At least one organizer must have a QB3-Berkeley or MCB affiliation.

 - A description of the meeting, which will include 1) the topic and goals of the meeting, 2) the intended audience, and 3) how the meeting will promote cross-disciplinary interactions (please limit your reply to 700 words or less).

 - An outline of the sessions (e.g., including number of student/postdoc talks, faculty talks, poster sessions, etc.).
 The meeting outline (up to 500 words) does not need to be in final form, but should provide enough information to understand the proposed event.
 Please address how you plan to ensure diversity among your selected speakers, paying particular attention to the representation of women and minorities.